orbitse/data-512-a2/README.md

 ![Population Data](https://raw.githubusercontent.com/orbitse/data-512-a2/master/image_population_data.jpeg)

-However, that same population dataset is also available in this repository, [Population Mid-2015.csv](https://raw.githubusercontent.com/orbitse/data-512-a2/master/Population%20Mid-2015.csv).
+However, that same population dataset is also available in this repository, [population_mid-2015.csv](https://raw.githubusercontent.com/orbitse/data-512-a2/master/Population%20Mid-2015.csv).

 The columns in the Population Mid-2015.csv file:
-  1. Location	- the country name
+  1. Location: the country name
-  2. Location Type	- Country
+  2. Location Type: "Country"
-  3. TimeFrame	- Mid-2015
+  3. TimeFrame: "Mid-2015"
-  4. Data Type	- Number
+  4. Data Type: "Number"
-  5. Data - the population value encoded as a number with commas
+  5. Data: the population value encoded as a number with commas

 __Population Data License__